• Skip to primary navigation

 Ingredients and Substitutions

-- Almond butter: Use crunchy if you’re the type to brownies with nuts.
+• Almond butter: Use crunchy if you like your brownies with nuts.
 Otherwise use creamy almond butter.

-- Cacao powder: Raw cacao powder has a bit more antioxidants and minerals than processed cocoa powder.
-But still, cocoa powder without any added sugar is an awesome choice for these chocolate brownies.
+• Cacao powder: Raw cacao powder has a bit more antioxidants and minerals than processed cocoa powder.
+But still, cocoa powder without any added sugar is an awesome choice for healthier chocolate baked goods.

 Healthy Sweet Potato Brownies